algorand-devrel/beaker-calculator/README.md

 ### Install Sandbox

-Install the [sandbox](https://github.com/algorand/sandbox) to start a local private node and start it with the `source` configuration.
+Install the [sandbox](https://github.com/algorand/sandbox) to start a local private node and start it with the `dev` configuration.

-NOTE: Currently Beaker requires a sandbox running with the source config (or any config that contains this [commit](https://github.com/algorand/go-algorand/pull/4198))

-If you're in the sandbox directory run:
+go into the sandbox directory and run:

 ```
-./sandbox up source
+./sandbox up dev
 ```

 ### Clone repository